Chicago Road Rage Car Accident Lawyers

 - Remain tolerant of any other motorist exhibiting unacceptable traffic behaviors

 Road rage is a serious issue in Chicago and throughout the state of Illinois.
-If you have been injured in a car accident caused by road rage or an aggressive driver, legal representation is crucial to your claim.
+If you, or a loved one, have been injured in a car accident caused by road rage or an aggressive driver, legal representation is crucial to your injury claim.

 The auto accident attorneys at Rosenfeld Injury Lawyers LLC specialize in Illinois car crashes with injuries, including those caused by road rage.
 The attorneys investigate all evidence concerning the claim, talk with witnesses, and gather essential documents, including medical reports and accident information.